-9.2 What you need to know before you take TRIMETRIDE
+9.2 What you need to know before you take AZULIX MV

-Do not take TRIMETRIDE Tablets:
+Do not take AZULIX MV Tablets:

-- You are allergic to Metformin Hyydrochloride or Glimepiride or Voglibose or to any of the other ingredients of this medicine. - you have liver problems - you have severely reduced kidney function - You have uncontrolled diabetes, with, for example, severe hyperglycaemia (high blood glucose), nausea, vomiting, diarrhoea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below) or ketoacidosis.
+- you are allergic to Metformin Hyydrochloride or Glimepiride or Voglibose or to any of the other ingredients of this medicine. - you have liver problems - you have severely reduced kidney function - You have insulin dependent diabetes (type 1 diabetes mellitus) - You are in a diabetic coma - you have uncontrolled diabetes, with, for example, severe hyperglycaemia (high blood glucose), nausea, vomiting, diarrhoea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below) or ketoacidosis.
 Ketoacidosis is a condition in which substances called 'ketone bodies' accumulate in the blood and which can lead to diabetic pre-coma.
-Symptoms include stomach pain, fast and deep breathing, sleepiness or your breath developing an unusual fruity smell - You lost too much water from your body (dehydration), such as due to long-lasting or severe diarrhoea, or if you have vomited several times in a row.
-Dehydration may lead to kidney problems, which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - You have a severe infection, such as an infection affecting your lung or bronchial system or your kidney.
-Severe infections may lead to kidney problems, which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - You are treated for acute heart failure or have recently had a heart attack, have severe problems with your circulation (such as shock) or have breathing difficulties.
-This may lead to a lack in oxygen supply to tissue which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - you drink a lot of alcohol - You have a gastrointestinal condition in which digested material is prevented from passing normally through the bowel (Gastrointestinal obstruction).
+Symptoms include stomach pain, fast and deep breathing, sleepiness or your breath developing an unusual fruity smell - you lost too much water from your body (dehydration), such as due to long-lasting or severe diarrhoea, or if you have vomited several times in a row.
+Dehydration may lead to kidney problems, which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - you have a severe infection, such as an infection affecting your lung or bronchial system or your kidney.
+Severe infections may lead to kidney problems, which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - you are treated for acute heart failure or have recently had a heart attack, have severe problems with your circulation (such as shock) or have breathing difficulties.
+This may lead to a lack in oxygen supply to tissue which can put you at risk for lactic acidosis (see 'Warnings and precautions'). - you drink a lot of alcohol - you have a gastrointestinal condition in which digested material is prevented from passing normally through the bowel (Gastrointestinal obstruction).

 Do not take this medicine if the above applies to you.
-If you are not sure, talk to your doctor or pharmacist before taking TRIMETRIDE.
+If you are not sure, talk to your doctor or pharmacist before taking AZULIX MV.